svijasvg/svija-sync/readme.md

 To continue, open **System Preferences** › **Security and Privacy** › **General**

-At the bottom you'll see:
+At the bottom you'll see a similar message:

 >"Svija Sync.command" was blocked from opening because it is not from an identified developer.